 the role of the payment service provider, which maybe one or more of the following:

+account servicing (PSP_AS);

-i) account servicing (PSP_AS);(ii) payment initiation (PSP_PI);
+payment initiation (PSP_PI);

 iii) account information (PSP_AI);

 iv) issuing of card-based payment instruments (PSP_IC);

 the name of the competent authority where the payment service provider is registered.
 This is provided in two forms: the full name string (NCAName) in English and an abbreviated unique identifier (NCAId).
 See clause 5.2.3 for further details.